OfficeDev/office-js-docs-pr/docs/excel/custom-functions-get-started.md

 This article includes tips, best practices, and Office Add-ins ecosystem information for new custom functions add-in developers.

-The following diagram illustrates the interaction between a custom function and the two main components involved in custom function add-ins, Excel and external services.
+The following diagram illustrates the interaction between a custom function and the two main components involved in custom function add-ins: Excel and external services.

 :::image type="content" source="../images/custom-functions-add-in-components.png" alt-text="The custom functions add-in communicates with both Excel and an external service, but Excel and the external service don't communicate directly with each other.":::